nordnet/cordova-universal-links-plugin/README.md

 Next, you’ll want to connect your app using the Google Play Console so the app indexing starts working.
 If you go to your app, there’s a menu that says `Services and API` in which you can click `Verify Website`, and provide the URL to check that it has the appropriate tags in the HTML.
 Once that’s all set up, it will start showing in search results.

+#### Digital Asset Links support

-#### For Android version 6.0 Marshmallow or greater Digital Asset Links can be used
+For Android version 6.0 (Marshmallow) or greater [Digital Asset Links](https://developers.google.com/digital-asset-links/v1/getting-started) can be used.

-Here's a very simplified example of how the website www.example.com could use Digital Asset Links to specify that any links to URLs in that site should open in a designated app rather than the browser:
+Here's a very simplified example of how the website `www.example.com` could use Digital Asset Links to specify that any links to URLs in that site should open in a designated app rather than the browser:

-1. The website www.example.com publishes a statement list at https://www.example.com/.well-known/assetlinks.json.
-This is the official name and location for a statement list on a site; statement lists in any other location, or with any other name, are not valid for this site.
+1. The website `www.example.com` publishes a statement list at `https://www.example.com/.well-known/assetlinks.json`.
+This is the official name and location for a statement list on a site.
+Statement lists in any other location, or with any other name, are not valid for this site.
 In our example, the statement list consists of one statement, granting its Android app the permission to open links on its site:

   ```json
   [{
     "relation": ["delegate_permission/common.handle_all_urls"],